nnethery/eye2content/README.md

 - A row of buttons at the bottom of the screen that includes:
   - A button to toggle the ARSession (start/stop eye tracking)
   - A button to export the collected data as a CSV file
-  - A drop-down menu for additional options
+  - A drop-down menu for selecting which content to load in the web browser

 While the app is running, a loading spinner is displayed when the CSV file is being prepared for export.
 This is achieved using a `UIActivityIndicatorView`.